Javascript Tricks, Code Samples and Snippets

 • The filename should not have any directory path information specified.

-• The filename should not be enclosed in double quotes even though most browsers will support it.
+• The filename should be enclosed in double quotes but most browsers will support file names without double quotes.

 • Content-Type header should be before Content-Disposition.